 Breast Cancer Screening

-• What happens next?
-If the results come back abnormal that does not always mean there is cancer but you will need to have additional exams and biopsies before the doctor can tell for sure.
+- What happens next?
+If the results come back abnormal that does not always mean there is cancer but you will need to have additional exams and possibly a biopsy before the doctor can tell for sure.

 Cervical Cancer Screening

-• What does the test detect?
-This is a combined test that checks for the human papilloma virus (HPV) infection and changes in the cells covering the neck of the womb.
-These changes could later develop into cervical cancer if they aren’t treated.
+- What does the test detect?
+This is a test that checks for changes in the cells covering the neck of the womb/uterus.
+These changes could later develop into cervical cancer if they are not treated.
+Human Papillomavirus (HPV) can also be checked at the same time.

-• What’s involved in the test: After undressing from the waist down, you lie on your back with your knees bent and apart.
+- What’s involved in the test: After undressing from the waist down, you lie on your back with your knees bent and apart.
 Your nurse or doctor will use an instrument called a speculum to gently open the vagina, so that they can see your cervix.
-They’ll then use a small brush to take a sample of cells from your cervix which they'll send to a lab to be tested.
-The test takes just a minute or two, while it can feel uncomfortable, usually it does not hurt.
+They'll then use a small brush to take a sample of cells from your cervix, which they'll send to a lab to be tested.
+The test takes just a minute or two, and while it can feel uncomfortable, it usually does not hurt.

-• Screening age & frequency: The NHS recommends that all women aged 25-49 go for a cervical cancer screening every three years, women aged 50-64 every five years and women over 65 only need to be screened if one of the previous three tests were abnormal.
+- Screening age & frequency: In the Cayman Islands, screening for cervical cancer begins at the age of 21 and continues every two years until age 65.
+Women over 65 only need to be screened if one of the previous three tests were abnormal.
 Women of any age who receive abnormal test results may be advised to have more frequent screenings.

 Cholesterol tests

-• What happens next?
-The test measures three levels: 1.
-Good cholesterol (called HDL) – this makes you less likely to have heart problems or a stroke, 2.
-Bad cholesterol (called LDL and non-HDL) – this makes you more likely to have heart problems or a stroke and 3.
-Triglycerides – a fatty substance similar to bad cholesterol.
-If your levels of bad cholesterol are high then the doctors will look at other risk factors including your family history, blood pressure, BMI and lifestyle and recommend a course of action.
+- What happens next?
+The test measures four levels: 1) Good cholesterol (called HDL) – this makes you less likely to have heart problems or a stroke, 2) Bad cholesterol (called LDL and non-HDL) – this makes you more likely to have heart problems or a stroke, 3) Triglycerides – a fatty substance similar to bad cholesterol, and 4) Total cholesterol – an overall measurement.
+If your levels of bad cholesterol are high, then the doctors will look at other risk factors, including your family history, blood pressure, BMI and lifestyle to recommend a course of action.
 This might include a lifestyle overhaul that involves eating better, giving up alcohol and smoking, and increasing physical activity.
-You could also be prescribed medication that will help lower your cholesterol and reduce your risk of having a stroke or heart attack.
+Doctors may also recommend further, more detailed cholesterol testing.
+You may be prescribed medication that will help lower your cholesterol and reduce your risk of having a stroke or heart attack.

 Bowel Cancer Screening

-• Screening age & frequency: Healthy adults aged 50-74 should have a screening test every two – five years.
+- Screening age & frequency: Healthy adults aged 50-74 should have a FOB screening test every 1-2 years and a colonoscopy every 7-10 years.
 Those with a family history of bowel cancer may be advised to start screening earlier.

 Skin Cancer Checks